Biden’s wins for public education

 September 2021

-The Biden administration supports HBCUs
+Biden administration supports HBCUs

-President Biden signed an Executive Order strengthening the capacity of Historically Black Colleges and Universities (HBCUs) to provide the highest-quality education, increase opportunities for these institutions to participate in and benefit from Federal programs, and ensure that HBCUs can continue to be engines of opportunity.
+President Biden signed an executive order strengthening the capacity of Historically Black Colleges and Universities (HBCUs) to provide the highest-quality education, increase opportunities for these institutions to participate in and benefit from Federal programs, and ensure that HBCUs can continue to be engines of opportunity.

 June 2021